micts/acgcn/README.md

 sh run/train_baseline.sh
 ```

-Both scripts above call `main.py`.
-For help and description of the input arguments:
+Both commands above run `main.py`.
+For help and a description of the input arguments:

 ```
 python main.py -h